 - 1 clove garlic minced

 - 1 teaspoon dried basil or 1 TB. chopped fresh in season

 - salt and pepper to taste

-- 4 c. chopped tomatoes (or 3 14-oz cans)
+- 4 cups chopped tomatoes or 3 14-ounce cans

-- 4 c. chicken or vegetable stock
+- 4 cups chicken or vegetable stock

 - Add all the remaining ingredients and bring to a boil over medium-high heat, then reduce heat and simmer for 15 to 20 minutes.